dstl/Stone-Soup/README.md

 ## Using the RL plugin

-The RL plugin provided by MAST can be accessed within the dstl-mast folder by import items from the stone soup plugins, for example:
+The RL plugin provided by MAST can be accessed within the root folder of the repo by importing items from the stone soup plugins, for example:
 ```sh
 $ from stonesoup.plugins.RL.environment.gym import StoneSoupEnv
 $ from stonesoup.plugins.RL.scripts.train import main
 ```
-Note this must be run from within dstl-mast.

 ## Integration guide <a id="integration-guide"></a>